EVP & Chief Technology Off - GuruFocus.com

 On May 23, 2023, Kenneth Lorton, the Executive Vice President and Chief Technology Officer of Schrodinger Inc (SDGR, Financial), sold 10,000 shares of the company's stock.
-This move comes amidst a year of insider selling activity for Schrodinger Inc, with no insider buys recorded over the past year.
+This recent transaction has raised questions about the company's future prospects and the relationship between insider trading and stock price.

 Who is Kenneth Lorton?

-Kenneth Lorton is the Executive Vice President and Chief Technology Officer of Schrodinger Inc. He has been with the company since 2016 and has played a crucial role in the development and implementation of the company's technology strategy.
-Lorton's expertise in computational chemistry and software development has been instrumental in driving Schrodinger's growth and success in the market.
+Kenneth Lorton is the Executive Vice President and Chief Technology Officer of Schrodinger Inc. He has been with the company for several years and has played a crucial role in the development and implementation of the company's technology and software solutions.
+His expertise and leadership have been instrumental in driving the company's growth and success.

 About Schrodinger Inc

-Schrodinger Inc is a leading provider of advanced molecular simulations and enterprise software solutions for the life sciences and materials research industries.
-The company's cutting-edge technology enables researchers to accelerate the discovery and development of novel drugs, materials, and other molecular systems.
-Schrodinger's software is used by pharmaceutical, biotechnology, and materials science companies worldwide to improve the efficiency and effectiveness of their research and development efforts.
+Schrodinger Inc is a leading provider of advanced molecular simulations and enterprise software solutions for the life sciences and materials science industries.
+The company's cutting-edge technology enables researchers to accelerate the discovery and development of novel drugs, materials, and other applications.
+Schrodinger's software solutions are used by pharmaceutical, biotechnology, and materials science companies worldwide to improve the efficiency and effectiveness of their research and development efforts.

 Insider Trading Analysis

 Over the past year, Kenneth Lorton has sold a total of 10,000 shares and purchased 0 shares.
-This recent sale of 10,000 shares is part of a broader trend of insider selling at Schrodinger Inc, with a total of 6 insider sells recorded over the past year and no insider buys.
-This could be an indication that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
+The insider transaction history for Schrodinger Inc shows that there have been 0 insider buys in total over the past year, while there have been 6 insider sells during the same period.
+This trend may indicate that insiders are not confident in the company's future prospects or that they believe the stock is overvalued.

 Stock Price and Valuation

-On the day of Kenneth Lorton's recent sale, shares of Schrodinger Inc were trading at $40.06 apiece, giving the stock a market capitalization of $2,655.905 million.
-The price-earnings ratio of the stock is 285.62, which is significantly higher than the industry median of 26.17 and the company's historical median price-earnings ratio.
-This suggests that the stock may be overvalued compared to its peers and its historical trading levels.
+On the day of Kenneth Lorton's recent sale, shares of Schrodinger Inc were trading at $40.06 apiece, giving the stock a market cap of $2,547.895 million.
+The price-earnings ratio is 274.00, which is significantly higher than the industry median of 25.42 and higher than the company's historical median price-earnings ratio.
+This suggests that the stock may be overvalued compared to its peers and its historical valuation.